everycure-org/matrix/docs/src/onboarding/local-setup.md

 title: Local setup
 ---

 Our codebase is structured around the `Makefile`.
-This allows for a quick and easy setup of the local environment using one command only.
+This allows for a quick and easy setup of the local environment using one command only - the video below explains the Makefile structure and how it relates to our codebase in more detail:

+<div style="position: relative; width: 100%; height: 0; padding-bottom: 56.25%;"><iframe src="https://us06web.zoom.us/clips/embed/ghxELqxMExaMh96j_58dMq8UnXaXEcEtSTRVxXf7zXNd5l4OSgdvC5xwANUE1ydp7afd-M42UkQNe_eUJQkCrXIZ.SAPUAWjHFb-sh7Pj" frameborder="0" allowfullscreen="allowfullscreen" style="position: absolute; width: 100%; height: 100%; top: 0; left: 0; "></iframe></div>

 At the end of this section, we will show you how you can set up your entire local environment by using a single `make` command however prior to that, we will explain the set-up on a step-by-step basis.

-### .env file for local credentials
+### `.env` file for local credentials

 To execute the pipeline directly on your local machine, you'll first need to create a `.env` file in the root of the matrix pipeline.
 Get started by renaming the `.env.tmpl` file to `.env`.